kimsk/chia-piggybank/POST-7.md

 )
 ```

-To tie contribution coin(s) with a piggybank coin, we use **ANNOUCEMENT**.
+To tie contribution coin(s) with a piggybank coin, we use **ANNOUNCEMENT**.
 And we use `ASSERT_MY_AMOUNT` to make sure that the `my_amount` in the announcement is the same as the amount of the contribution coin itself.

 ## Add AGG_SIG_ME Condition To Contribution Coin